bbmri-nl/BBMRIomics/README.md

 We welcome contributions to the [BBMRIomics](bios-vm.bbmrirp3-lumc.surf-hosted.nl/BBMRIomics/index.html) web-site, for example, with use-cases.
-The BBMRIomics web-site is completely build using R. Especially, [Rmarkdown](http://rmarkdown.rstudio.com/) is used to generate the complete web-site from a few Rmarkdown -files.
+The BBMRIomics web-site is completely build using R. Specifically, [Rmarkdown](http://rmarkdown.rstudio.com/) is used to generate the complete web-site from a few Rmarkdown -files.
 This Rmarkdown [section](http://rmarkdown.rstudio.com/rmarkdown_websites.html) shows